About the Student Union

 - A ballroom/multipurpose room; and

-- Office and building function spaces.
+- Office and building function spaces

 Students Involved from the Beginning

 Students agree on the importance of this building.
 In fact, students have led the drive to bring a Student Union to campus.
-They realize as much as anyone how much a Student Union will enhance life on campus, and they have actually approved a student fee that will help pay for about half the cost of the building.
+They realize as much as anyone how much a Student Union will enhance life on campus, and they have actually approved a student fee that helps pay for about half the cost of the building.
 That’s commitment!

 From the beginning, students have played an active role on the Student Union Committee, along with faculty and staff members.